Bernas Coni Warren Home Page Investments

 Underlying Investments

-There is (usually) a vast range of underlying investments: stocks & shares, property, deposits and so forth.
+Within each fund, there's a substantial range of underlying investments: stocks & shares, property, deposits and so forth.

-The type and range of underlying investments depends upon which fund(s) you select.
+The type and range of underlying investments depends upon the fund(s) selected.

 Investment Bonds and Capital Growth